Shrutii07/Sinking-of-the-Titanic/README.md

 For a given number of iterations ,the following steps take place in order:

-1.Forward Propagation
+1. Forward Propagation

-2.Backward Propagation
+2. Backward Propagation

-3.Updates of parameters
+3. Updates of parameters

-4.Calculation of cost and accuracy on every 100th iteration.
+4. Calculation of cost and accuracy on every 100th iteration.

 Finally the model function returns lists of cost and accuracy calculated at every iteration.
 Using them we plotted two graphs :